 Best for: Hurts so good roll-outs in a super-quick session.

-The uber-quick foam rolling classes at this San Francisco super gym tackle a specific portion of the body, meaning the focus might be on legs one week and the upper body the next.
-What remains consistent is instruction well-versed in anatomy and deep penetration of the muscle courtesy of spiky rollers designed for seriously attacking any adhesions or knots.
+The foam rolling classes at this San Francisco super gym are a full-body experience, but their subtle activations and yoga vibes make for a relaxing, yet restoring stretch.
+What remains consistent is instruction, well-versed in anatomy and deep penetration of the muscle, courtesy of spiky rollers designed for seriously attacking any adhesions or knots.
 (Don't worry: You can swap back to the more forgiving standard roller if things are feeling too tender.)
 You'll loosen things up while treating day-to-day stiffness, plus increase circulation, heighten neurological function, and enhance performance both in and out of the gym.
 Use a foam roller to seek and destroy tender areas or trigger points during this self paced roll-out, which will leave you with the skills and personal variations you need to continue your rolling practice at home or before and after workouts.

 Try this at home: Wake up you feet: No ball?
 No problem.
 A simple way to bring some life to your tootsies is gently "hammering" and rolling your feet with a hand weight.
 Choose a 2- or 3-pound dumbbbell, and use one end to tap the soles of our feet and wake up the nerves.
 Then, use the end of the dumbbell roll the tops of your feet to fire up your receptors.